ciyam/ciyam/backup_readme.md

 CIYAM Backup Staging Area
 =========================

-If you are reading this text then a backup is currently underway - please disconnect and try again later.
+If you are reading this text then a backup or restore is underway - please disconnect and try again later.

-NOTE: If still seeing this after disconnecting for one hour then the backup device may require rebooting.
+NOTE: If still seeing this file after disconnecting over two hours then this device may require rebooting.